hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 a Hot Hand can be reliably observed, or even manufactured.
 It could be impossible to figure that out because there are too many variables at play, but to simply dismiss the phenomenon because some math says that it can't explain it is such an uninteresting and incurious position to take.
 In other words, its unscientific.

+This same trap of mistaking statistical correlation (or lack thereof) for understanding is one that so many keep falling into with Large Language
+Models (LLMs).

 LLMs are fundamentally regurgitative.
 I don't just mean in the sense that the code they produce looks like vomit, but more that they are
 *by design* incapable of producing insight.
 They have no curiosity.
 Their worlds are static snapshots of human-produced training material.